mcapavan/Presto/README.md

 Java 8 is the mandatory version for Presto

-## Presto Installation:
+### Presto Installation:

+You will be installing Presto on Hortonworks Sandbox.
+Please refer [Hortonworks Sandbox] (http://hortonworks.com/products/hortonworks-sandbox/#install/ "HDP Sandbox") website if required.

 Log on to HDP Sandbox via CLI / Putty
-Please refer [Hortonworks Sandbox] (http://hortonworks.com/products/hortonworks-sandbox/#install/ "HDP Sandbox") if required.

 Ensure you have internet access on Sandbox to download Maven, Java and Presto.
 The total download size is around 600MB.